Onboard devices using your own root certificate authority

 Prerequisites: You must have your own certificate authority (CA) configured.

 Note: You can use user certificates and/or device certificates, depending on your Portnox Cloud configuration and business requirements.
+This example shows device certificates, but the process is the same for user certificates, the only difference being the content of the Subject or SAN fields.

 Follow the procedure specific to your operating system and your CA software.
 The following is an example of how you can generate a device certificate using OpenSSL.